scality/bert-e/templates/need_approval.md

-Please approve this pull request if you think that the integration pull requests are **ready to be merged**.
+Please approve this pull request (reviewers and author), if you think that the integration pull requests are **ready to be merged**.

 Before approving, you should double check the diffs of the integration pull requests to ensure that the changesets I'm about to merge into the